wormhole-foundation/docs.wormhole.com/docs/tutorials/quick-start/hello-wormhole/hello-wormhole-explained.md

 The method `sendPayloadToEvm` works by publishing a wormhole message (simply an event containing bytes) with instructions for how to perform the delivery: the target chain, target address, receiver value, gas limit, payload, and any other necessary information

-`sendPayloadToEvm` also then **pays a delivery provider** its `msg.value`.
+`sendPayloadToEvm` also then **pays a delivery provider** it's `msg.value`.

 Delivery Providers are permissionless entities that help power the Wormhole Relayer network.
 If left unspecified, your delivery request will be assigned to the default delivery provider.
-Each delivery provider is allowed to set its own pricing for relaying to a specific chain with a specific receiverValue and gasLimit.
+Each delivery provider is allowed to set it's own pricing for relaying to a specific chain with a specific receiverValue and gasLimit.

 The [full Wormhole Relayer interface](https://github.com/wormhole-foundation/wormhole/blob/main/ethereum/contracts/interfaces/relayer/IWormholeRelayer.sol) provides endpoints where you can specify the delivery provider you wish to use